Making a positive difference

 3 Being a responsible employer

 Our people are our biggest asset and we are committed to making Chapman Tripp a great place to work.
 We recognise that each employee brings their own unique capabilities, experiences and characteristics to their work.
-We actively promote fairness and equality of opportunity from career development, wellness, flexible working hours and investing in learning and development programmes, such as coaching on customs and cultural norms, which provide the tools for our people to be effective in their client and community relationships.
+We actively promote fairness and equality of opportunity from career development, wellbeing, flexible working hours and investing in learning and development programmes, such as coaching on customs and cultural norms, which provide the tools for our people to be effective in their client and community relationships.
+You can read more about our Wellbeing at Chapman Tripp programme here, and our Diversity & Belonging at Chapman Tripp programme here.

 Practical, personal support